chelsyyolanori07/my-todo-list/README.md

-This todo list project is still in process.. 🙏
+This todo list project is still in progress.. 🙏